import-js/eslint-plugin-import/docs/rules/newline-after-import.md

 <!-- end auto-generated rule header -->

 Enforces having one or more empty lines after the last top-level import statement or require call.
-+(fixable) The `--fix` option on the [command line] automatically fixes problems reported by this rule.

 ## Rule Details

 This rule supports the following options:
 - `count` which sets the number of newlines that are enforced after the last top-level import statement or require call.
 This option defaults to `1`.

 - `considerComments` which enforces the rule on comments after the last import-statement as well when set to true.
 This option defaults to `false`.